The Extract Text module will extract text from files to make them searchable and machine readable.

-When enabled, Extract Text adds a new metadata field, with a textual data type, at the item level and at the media level, with the name "extracted text" and the slug
+When enabled, Extract Text adds a new metadata vocabulary with one field, with a textual data type, at both the item level and at the media level, with the name "extracted text" and the slug

 extracttext:extracted_text.
 It is set to public by default on item view pages.

-It also adds an "Extract text" tab to each item editing page, where you can refresh or remove extracted text.
-It adds a batch-editing option to extract or clear text from existing files in your database.
-When active, it will automatically extract text from files uploaded in batch imports.
+It adds an "Extract text" tab to each item editing page, where you can refresh or remove extracted text.
+It also adds a batch-editing option to extract or clear text from existing files in your database.
+When active, it will automatically extract text from files uploaded in CSV Import.

 When the module is deactivated, items with text in the "extracted text" fields will not be changed; the field will still display.